karthick965938/ML-Dataset-Builder/README.md

 # MLDatasetBuilder

-Python package for build ***Dataset for Machine Learning***
+**MLDatasetBuilder** is a python package which is help to prepare image for your ML dataset.Whenever we begin a machine learning project, the first thing that we need is a dataset.
+Dataset will be the pillar of training model.
+You can build the dataset either automatically or manually.

 [![python version](https://img.shields.io/badge/Python-3.6-yellow)](https://pypi.org/project/MLDatasetBuilder/)
 [![PyPI](https://img.shields.io/badge/pypi-v0.0.3-blue)](https://pypi.org/project/MLDatasetBuilder/)

-MLDatasetBuilder is a python package which is help to prepare image for your ML dataset.
-Whenever we begin a machine learning project, the first thing that we need is a dataset.
-Dataset will be the pillar of training model.
-You can build the dataset either automatically or manually.

 **Author**: Karthick Nagarajan